zackm/SteelBridgeRevamp/README.md

 Skills Required to make changes to this site:
 - Able to use a basic text editor like Sublime Text, TextMate, Emacs, or Notepad++...
-- Able to read (no really, reading the comments will explain a lot)
 - Basic image editing (resizing, cropping)
 - Able to use an FTP client (like Cyberduck, or the terminal if you're intense)
 - Access to a phone and the previous webmaster if everything goes horribly wrong